Glowstick0017/custom-wordle/README.md

+**Note**: This fork has some modifications for my personal use.
+You probably want to stick with the original version at https://github.com/Glowstick0017/custom-wordle

 # Custom Wordle

 A full-featured Next.js application for creating and playing custom Wordle games with any word length and customizable guess limits.